 Here are three questions to ask yourself next time you’re angry or you notice afterwards that a recent outburst was not God honoring or very loving to the person on the receiving end.
 These questions will hopefully strike a cord and they don’t only apply to those who might be outwardly and obviously upset.
 These questions apply just as much to the person who “keeps their emotions to themselves.”
 We know this person – maybe you’re that person.
 You brew and brew, mumble and grumble.
-Even if you have some capacity to moderate your behaviors, you know you’re heart isn’t in the right place, and something needs to change.
+Even if you have some capacity to moderate your emotions and behaviors, you know your heart isn’t in the right place, and something needs to change.
 So next time you’re angry, ask yourself:

 Did it help?

 Admittedly, I experience this quite frequently when my wife asks me to do something that I don’t really want to do.
-It will take multiples times before I finally do the thing, meanwhile I develop what amounts to a passive murmuring and quiet grumbling in my heart.
+It will take multiples times before I finally do the thing, meanwhile I develop what amounts to a passive murmuring and a quiet grumbling in my heart.
 I am not exploding on anyone but I am not joyful or content, and I am definitely not pleasing the Lord with what really turns out be an undercurrent of brewing self-righteous anger.
 So no, this does not help.

 What exactly do I want?